Wood River sweep baseball tournament in Salmon

 The 10U Mustangs went undefeated in the pool play on Friday, beating the Beaverhead Bomb Squad 14-0, Salmon All Stars 20-1 and Bitterroot Red Sox 8-4.

-The team coached by Andrew Wrisley and Brett Buxton is comprised of Clive Freytag, Gavin Rooney, Hunter McCabe, Reagan Giorgi, Jackson Wrisley, Porter Robinson, Theo Kurtz, Ryder Buxton, Vann Sheue and Archie Dietz.
+Coached by Andrew Wrisley and Brett Buxton, the team comprises Clive Freytag, Gavin Rooney, Hunter McCabe, Reagan Giorgi, Jackson Wrisley, Porter Robinson, Theo Kurtz, Ryder Buxton, Vann Sheue and Archie Dietz.

+“The Mustangs showed up and executed our game plan of hitting the ball hard and putting pressure on teams with aggressive base running.
+This resulted in early leads and took pressure off our defense,” Wrisley said.

+He added that the pitching by Hunter McCabe, Clive Freytag, Jackson Wrisley and Reagan Giorgi was fantastic.

+“We threw a lot of strikes and kept running off the bases by playing catch and making plays when we needed them.
+All around, [an] excellent tournament that was well organized, and the umpires were fantastic,” Wrisley said.

-They started the bracket in first place Saturday morning and beat the Salmon All Stars 9-0 and for the championship game beat the Bitterroot Red Sox 14-5.
+They started the bracket in first place Saturday morning and beat the Salmon All Stars 9-0.
+For the championship game they beat the Bitterroot Red Sox 14-5.
 Hunter McCabe took home the MVP award for the tournament with his incredible pitching and in-the-park home run during the championship game.

 Post a comment as anonymous